MicrosoftDocs/PowerShell-Docs/gallery/how-to/working-with-local-psrepositories.md

 ---
 # Working with local PowerShellGet Repositories

-The cmdlets in the PowerShellGet module support repositories other than the PowerShell Gallery.
+The PowerShellGet module support repositories other than the PowerShell Gallery.
-This supports the following scenarios:
+These cmdlets enable the following scenarios:

 - Support a trusted, pre-validated set of PowerShell modules for use in your environment
 - Testing a CI/CD pipeline that builds PowerShell modules or scripts